This article has links to products and services we love, which we may make commission from.

 Here, you will find a restaurant and brewery.

-The sleepy village is a port for ferries over to the islands, such as quiet North Uist, then on to the majestic Harris and Lewis.
+The sleepy village is a port for ferries to the islands, such as quiet North Uist and the majestic Harris and Lewis.

 Now complete the Trotternish Loop, driving back to Portree in around 30 minutes.